Geoalert/mapflow-docs-en/source/api/processing_api.rst

 Returns user status for the the given user account, including:
 * User limits
-* Default and custom user :ref:`Models`
+* Default and custom :ref:`Models` (every User account is connected to the default models, yet specific models have to be linked to the User account by Administrator)
-* User connected Data Providers, including commercial data providers if available
+* Default and custom :ref:`Data Providers` (every User account is connected to the default data providers, yet specific models have to be linked to the User account by Administrator))

 .. note::
   If user account is linked to the :ref:`Team accounts` - it returns Team's description as well